Benjamin Whittaker

-Benjamin G. Whittaker (born 6 June 1997), commonly known as Ben Whittaker, is a British professional boxer who has held the IBF International light-heavyweight title since June 2024.
+Benjamin G. Whittaker (born 6 June 1997), is a British professional boxer who has held the IBF International light-heavyweight title since June 2024.
 As an amateur, he won a silver medal at the 2020 Summer Olympics.
+He turned professional in 2022.

 Early life

 Whittaker was born to an English-Austrian mother and a Jamaican father.

 Amateur career

 In 2018, he was picked to represent England in the 2018 Commonwealth Games, which took place in Australia's Gold Coast.

 In 2019, he was selected to compete at the World Championships in Yekaterinburg, Russia, where he won the bronze medal after losing by unanimous decision to Dilshodbek Ruzmetov in the semi-finals.

 In 2021, at the men's light-heavyweight category at the 2020 Tokyo Olympics, Whittaker won the silver medal against Arlen Lopez, who won gold.

 His amateur record stands at 53–13.

 Professional career

 In 2022 he signed a professional deal with Boxxer, training with SugarHill Steward.

-On 3 February 2024 at Wembley Arena in London, Whittaker defeated Khalid Graidia via fifth round TKO.
+On 3 February 2024 at Wembley Arena in London, Whittaker defeated Khalid Graidia via fifth round technical knockout.

-On 31 March 2024, Whittaker fought at The O2 Arena in London, England on the undercard of a British heavyweight title fight between Fabio Wardley and Frazer Clarke.
-He fought Leon Willings, and beat him via unanimous decision.
+On 31 March 2024, Whittaker fought at The O2 Arena in London on the undercard of a British heavyweight title fight between Fabio Wardley and Frazer Clarke, defeating Leon Willings via unanimous decision.

 On 15 June 2024, Whittaker won the IBF International light-heavyweight title after defeating 12–0 Ezra Arenyeka by unanimous decision.

 On 12 October 2024, Whittaker made his first defence of his IBF International light-heavyweight title against Liam Cameron on the undercard of Artur Beterbiev vs. Dmitry Bivol.
 During the bout both boxers became entangled as Whittaker pulled Cameron towards the ropes, resulting in their tumbling over and Whittaker being forced to withdraw due to an injury.
 The fight subsequently went to the judges' scorecards, as per the rules of the British Boxing Board of Control, with both boxers receiving a 58–57 score respectively as well as a 58–58 score, resulting in a split decision technical draw.

 Whittaker faced Cameron in a rematch in Birmingham on 20 April 2025.
 He won by stoppage in the second round.

 In October 2025, he signed a long-term contract with Eddie Hearn led Matchroom Boxing.
+A month later on 29 November, Whittaker stopped Benjamin Gavazi in the first round of their fight at the National Exhibition Centre in Birmingham to win the vacant WBC Silver light-heavyweight title.

+Whittaker knocked out Braian Suarez in round one at Liverpool Arena in Liverpool on 18 April 2026.

+He made his United States debut against Richard Rivera at the Barclays Center in New York City on 27 June 2026.
+Whittaker sent his opponent to the canvas at the end of the first round and knocked him down again early in the second round, prompting the referee to stop the fight and award him the win by technical knockout.